Gersom/gersom-time-utils/readme.md

 The `normalizeTime` function is used to normalize a time in various formats to a numeric format.
 It accepts a `time` parameter that represents the time in different formats and returns the normalized time as a number.

-### `getHourAsNumber()`
+### `getHourAsNumber([TimeZone])`

 The `getHourAsNumber` function returns the current time in numeric format.
 This is useful for obtaining the current time in a numeric format such as 'HHMM', where 'HH' represents the hours and 'MM' represents the minutes.
+You can optionally provide a `TimeZone` parameter to get the time in a specific time zone.
+Example time zones: ['America/Lima', 'Europe/Madrid', 'America/Mexico_City', 'America/New_York'].

 ### `isCurrentTimeInRange(startTime, endTime)`